List of Hollyoaks characters introduced in 2016: Hunter McQueen

 Hunter McQueen, played by Theo Graham, made his first on screen appearance on 17 November 2016 as the son of Goldie McQueen (Chelsee Healey).
 The character and casting was announced on 26 July 2016 alongside that of his mother Goldie and twin brother Prince (Malique Thompson-Dwyer).
 Hunter was billed as the "more sensitive twin" who believes himself to be a graffiti artist.
 He is a "creative and free spirited" 15-year old who "tries his best to stay out of trouble", something "easier said than done" due to Prince's rebellious nature.
 Healey said that she, Thompson-Dwyer and Graham were "delighted" by their "new family unit".
-In August 2017, Graham was longlisted for Best Newcomer at the Inside Soap Awards.
+In August 2017, Graham was longlisted for "Best Newcomer" at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.

 On 2 October 2018, Graham made an unannounced departure from the show.
 It was confirmed in October 2022 that Hunter would return later in the year.
-Hunter's return will air on 28 December 2022.
+Hunter's return aired on 28 December 2022.

+On 17 April 2024, it was announced that Hunter would be killed-off later in the year, following Graham's decision to leave the role once again.
+Hunter's death aired on 8 May 2024, after taking impure drugs supplied by Warren Fox (Jamie Lomas).